 Generally, it includes threatening, sexual remarks, spreading rumors, private information, cyberstalking, trolling, and hate speech.
 And it is done with the intention of hurting someone.

 A 2018 Pew Research study found that a majority of teens (59%) experienced some form of cyberbullying.
-A more comprehensive study from 2020 shows that this isn’t unique to teens, with around two-thirds of adults under 30 have experienced online harassment.
+A more comprehensive study from 2020 shows that this isn’t unique to teens, with around two-thirds of adults under 30 having experienced online harassment.

 Social media works as a catalyst for cyberbullying.
 The greater time you spend on social media, the vulnerable you become to cyberbullying.